 After the folder has been created, we can start packaging our project.

 "%ENGINE_ROOT%\%ENGINE_VERSION%\Engine\Build\BatchFiles\RunUAT.bat" BuildCookRun -project="%WORKSPACE%\Game\%PROJECT_NAME%.uproject" -noP4 -platform=Win64 -clientconfig=%BUILD_CONFIGURATION% -cook -allmaps -build -stage %USE_PAK% -archive -archivedirectory="%WORKSPACE%/temp/x64"

 Once the build has been completed, let's rename our temporary folder to something that provides us with some more information.
 In this case, we will provide the build configuration and the perforce change list number.

 Post Build Actions

-Your project is now setup and ready to go!
-Finaly you might want to add Slack Notifications.
+Your project is now set up and ready to go!
+Finally, you might want to add Slack Notifications.